apache/nuttx/boards/sim/sim/sim/README.txt

   This is a test of the SPIFFS file system using the apps/testing/fstest test with an MTD RAM driver to simulate the FLASH part.

+sotest

+  This is a configuration to test CONFIG_LIBC_MODLIB with 64-bit modules.
+  This has apps/examples/sotest enabled.
+  This configuration is intended for 64-bit host OS.

+sotest32

+  This is a configuration to test CONFIG_LIBC_MODLIB with CONFIG_SIM_M32 and 32-bit modules.
+  This has apps/examples/sotest enabled.
+  This configuration is intended for 64-bit host OS.

 tcploop